luispintoaimms/aimms-santa-2021/README.md

 ## How to run
 In order to run the project, you can use the MainExecution procedure or follow the 4 steps below:
-1. Case load the “Complete cases.data” file - This will load the case file with base data
+1. Run Proc_GeneratePermutations - This generates all permutations and saves them in the permutations set.
+2. Run Proc_CalculateDistances - This calculates distances between permutations.
+Any incompatible permutations will have a 999 distance.
 3. Run the Proc_HeuristicAllocation - This will run an allocation heuristic splitting the problem into 3 (1 for each elf group)
 4. Run the Proc_HeuristicRun - This will run the TSP with MLZ formulation for each elf group individually)
 5. Run the Proc_ExportToKaggle - This will generate a csv file ready to submit to the Kaggle challenge